 Checkers recognizes the importance of a corporation’s involvement in community upliftment.
 For every 10 swipes a customer makes with their Xtra Savings card, Checkers donates R3 to a charity of your choice.
 The Lunchbox Fund provides hot, nutritious meals to disadvantaged children in rural areas.
 Another charity, Food & Trees for Africa, focuses on food security by supporting the development of community gardens.
 Finally, they also support NSPCA, the well-known institution who fights against animal cruelty.

 Today, Checkers is known for their wide range of local and international wines, award-winning cheeses, and premium meat cuts.
 They are continuously focusing on the balance between high quality products and greater variety, and for both, they strive to be “better and better”.

-Checkers falls under the Groceries category, along with other stores such as Bluff Meat Supply, Boxer, Cambridge Foods, Food Lover's Market, KIT KAT Cash & Carry, KWIKSPAR, Makro, OK Foods, Oxford Freshmarket and Pick n Pay.
+Checkers falls under the Groceries category, along with other stores such as Pick n Pay, Shoprite, Spar, Ultra Liquors, Food Lover's Market, Makro, Boxer, Cambridge Foods, Woolworths and KWIKSPAR.
 Their trading hours are from 8h00 to 21h00 from Mondays to Sundays.